 Homewood Health has also provided some facts and general information on COVID-19 that you can view here.

-As mentioned in a Townhall meeting by Dr. Bagger the federal government has also launched the Wellness Together Canada initiative, which provides an online portal that allows you to access self-assessments, self-directed e-mental health tools, peer support and live counselling via telephone, video and text.
+The federal government has also launched the Wellness Together Canada initiative, which provides an online portal that allows you to access self-assessment, self-directed e-mental health tools, peer support and live counselling via telephone, video and text.
 More information on this program can be found at www.wellnesstogether.ca or at 1-866-585-0445.

 This is a challenging time for all of us, and coming together as a community and providing each other support is the best way for us to get through it.
 If you have any questions, are experiencing issues, or require advice or support we encourage you to reach out to your supervisor, Maxine McKay, or Ian Doyle.